Grants are need based and do not require repayment.

 The Pell Grant is a federal grant entitlement program, which means that the federal government will pay all applicants who meet all program eligibility criteria.
 In some cases, an eligible student may receive a Pell Grant if enrolled for less than 6 credits.

-The Supplemental Educational Opportunity Grant (SEOG) is a federal grant program that is awarded to the "most needy" students.
+The SEOG is a federal grant program that is awarded to the "most needy" students.
 Preference is given to Pell Grant recipients and students with a low family contribution.
-There are limited SEOG funds and students should have met the March 15, priority application filing date to ensure consideration.
-The maximum SEOG will be $400 per award year.
-Student's must be enrolled for at least 6 credits hours a semester.
+There are very limited SEOG funds, and students should have met the March 15 priority application filing date to ensure consideration.
+The maximum SEOG will generally be $400 per award year.
+Students must be enrolled for at least 6 credits hours a semester.

-The VGAP Grant is state-funded program.
-In order to be considered a student must be: a first-time freshman, a dependent, a high school graduate with a high school GPA of at least a 2.5, a Virginia resident, and demonstrate financial need.
-Recipients must be enrolled as a full-time student to qualify.
-The VGAP Grant will range from $1,000 to $2,900 a year.
+The VGAP is state-funded.
+For consideration, students must be: first-time freshmen, enrolled full-time, dependent, high school graduates with high school GPA of at least a 2.5, Virginia residents with demonstrated financial need.
+The VGAP ranges from approximately $1,000 to $2,900 a year.
 Recipients must maintain a 2.0 GPA to remain eligible for their VGAP award each semester and must complete a minimum of 24 semester hours each academic year to remain eligible for consideration during the next academic year.
 Students must contact the financial aid office and provide an official high school transcript to apply.